 These events marked a transition in the weight of the people’s political sides.
 Elections were held in 1930 that saw a large increase in Nazi Party gains.
 Previously, Hindenburg, whose agenda was the return of a monarchist government, appointed Heinrich Brüning as chancellor.
 Brüning was a true authoritarian who, in nearly pure Napoleonic fashion, attempted to gain power at the use of constitutional clauses.
 However, as Hindenburg’s first presidential term came to a close, and his reelection characterized by a 36.8 percent tail from Hitler’s side, Brüning was eventually seen as a failure and dismissed in May of 1932.

 From this point on, Hitler’s rise to power was nearly assured.
-Nationalist extremism continued to gain popularity from the right, and the Reichswehr generals soon came to view the Nazi’s as a potentially valuable asset that could become incorporated into the Army should the day come when the Treaty of Versailles be dissolved.
+Hard leftist nationalist extremism continued to gain popularity, and the Reichswehr generals soon came to view the Nazi’s as a potentially valuable asset that could become incorporated into the Army should the day come when the Treaty of Versailles be dissolved.
 Additionally, even though Hindenburg was also getting older, his influence towards retaining authoritarianism remained, and was strongly supported.
 Both Conservatives and Nationalists feared the people might be swayed to leave so long as the economy remained in the tank, and that the chance for the redemption of the monarchy might be missed because of it.
 These factors eventually lead to Franz von Papen’s attempt to reform the coalition with the National Socialists by conceding to their demands that Hitler should become chancellor.
 Of course, it was not as if they didn’t maintain some restrictions.
 Only two other Nazi’s were allowed to become members of the cabinet at the time, Wilhelm Frick and Hermann Göring, and Papen, himself as the vice-chancellor, was to maintain a presence at all meetings with Hindenburg.
 These terms were eventually accepted (along with a number of others) and supported by the president, and on the 30th of January, 1933, Hitler was appointed as Chancellor of Germany.

 That night the Nazi Party threw a massive celebration of Hitler’s rise to the position.
 They marched throughout the government quarters of Berlin in a massive torchlight parade.
 Like Mussolini’s March on Rome years prior, the current powers had no idea what had transpired due to their horrible decision.
 The thoughts of using the Nazi’s as tools to further their own means had quickly dissipated as if memories of a dream.
 The Hindenburg officials clearly didn’t understand Hitler at all, no more so, of course, than they understood the people following him.
 Hitler’s message was one of “Change” (Hmmmm… wonder where we have all heard THAT one before…), a new direction that the people saw as a way out of the misery that had become their lives.
 Hitler’s true aim was absolute power, and right back to the thoughts expressed in his memoir, the expansion of Germany, the attainment of fulfilling his Natural Law of politics.
-At this time, Hitler was yet still a minority in the political standings, but make no mistake, he would not let such things stop him from achieving success.
+At this time, Hitler was yet still a minority in the political standings, but make no mistake, he would not let such things stop him from achieving totalitarian control.

 Surely Hitler still had a lot of obstacles in his way.
 His government was a coalition – in which he was the minority – Germany was still at the mercy of the Treaties of both Versailles and Locarno, and even the German Army – a key factor in his ultimate plans – was limited to 100,000 total troops.
 Yet instead of seeing these things as setbacks, he used them as tools for his own gain.
 The coalition was portrayed to the advantage of his party’s image as moderate and conservative, aligning him with Hindenburg (who, quite frankly, didn’t even care for Hitler).
 As a result, not only was he able to find favor on the political front, but the popular front as well.
 These actions aided him in averting bureaucratic roadblocks to some extent, and gaining the favor of current military leadership.
 Furthermore, the “conservative” notion gained his party increased financial backing and support.
 The Nazi’s enjoyed serious advantages with Hitler at the helm.
 They were able to use the government to their advantage, printing for propaganda purposes, and even that same constitutional article Brüning frequented – Paragraph 48 – saw much use for emergency decrees to limited oppositional parties.
 But through it all, these were meager compared to the following sequences of events that ultimately enabled Hitler to remove all that blocked his path.

 Through the use of threats, Hitler gained the acceptance of the Enabling Law on March 23rd, which gave all legislative and executive powers over to the total control of Hitler’s government.
 What this move essentially did, was legalize Hitler as the Dictator of Germany, but the transformation was not yet complete.
 Hindenburg was still the president, and as such, maintained a position higher than Hitler himself, and even though the Communist Party was now condemned, Hitler was still confined within Germany’s multiparty system.
 Attacking his opponents within the government one at a time, Hitler destroyed the Social Democratic Party through the use of its trade unions, the Catholic Center Party through the use of the Vatican, and the German Nationalist Party through the use of the creation of new departments, administrative positions, and pressure tactics.
 On July 14th, the government officially proclaimed that the Nazi Party was the only official political party in Germany, and Hitler had succeeded in effectively ending the multiparty system and taking full authoritarian control.

 From this point forward, the Nazi Party inserted itself into nearly all facets of German life.
 From the press to universities, from medicine to the law, Nazi views, involvement, and proclamation soon became the prerequisite for continued activity in everyday life.
 Of course, this was a members only club, the likes of which Jews were not invited.
 Even though the impression was there from the start that the Jewish people would be able to carry on as normal, this was slowly phased out.
 Veteran exemption status was dismissed, organized associations that controlled professions were not open to Jews, and Jews were denied admissions to schools and universities.
 But the true realization of anti-Semitic policy came to fruition finally during the Nuremberg Laws of September 15th, 1935.